What is Marketing Automation and how does it work?

 Efficiency and time savings

 Leads are automatically followed up with relevant content that matches needs.
-Potential customers receive the right information at the right time, guiding them step by step towards a purchase decision.
-This not only increases engagement, but also the conversion rate.
+Potential customers receive the right information at the right time,guiding them step by step toward a purchase decision.
+This not only increases engagement,but also the conversion rate.

-By using customer data smartly, companies can send personalized messages to large groups of customers without extra work.
-Each recipient gets content that matches their preferences, behavior or stage in the customer journey.
-This makes communication feel personal, while the process is fully automated.
+By using customer data smartly,companies can send personalized messages to large groups of customers without extra work.
+Each recipient gets content that matches their preferences,behavior or stage in the customer journey.
+This makes the communication feel personal,while the process is fully automated.

 Better insights